zachary-hayward/DA-pupparazi/workshop.md

 - [ ] As a user, I want to click on a puppy and see their name, breed, and who their owner is.

 For this step we will implement a route `GET /api/v1/puppies/:id` to fetch details of a specific puppy.
-We will update frontend to allow users to click on a puppy and see their details.
+We will update the frontend to allow users to click on a puppy and see their details.

   <details style="padding-left: 2em">
     <summary>More about puppy pages</summary>

-The frontend is set up for this, we just need to set up the API route that get's the data of a specific puppy using it's unique identifier (id).
+The frontend is set up for this, we just need to set up the API route that gets the data of a specific puppy using its unique identifier (id).
 So our API route needs to include the `/:id` parameter (more on this soon!).

 For example: `GET /api/v1/puppies/1` will get a document that looks like this: